gitnurrra/hello-from-the-kernel/README.md

 ```

 ## Notes
-- This program is a simple example of how to write a Hello World program for different architectures without using any standard library functions.
+- This program has different implementations for different OSes and CPU architectures without using any standard library functions.